The list of things you have not done, but want to do before you die – Bucket List

 Yes, I know there comes a time when suffering the ravages of life ageing takes grip. — And that day will come for you and me!

-I choose to act as if that day is after tomorrow — meaning I hope it never comes but know it’s not that far off.
+I choose to act as if that day is after tomorrow — meaning I hope it never comes but knows it’s not that far off.
 20 years is the blink of an eye, so honour that mild sense of urgency to live and love more!

 Achieving many of the items on your list will give you a send of pride and satisfaction when your after-life day comes.